Music generation with variational recurrent autoencoder supported by history: Experiments and discussion

-Before we start with the comparison of the proposed architectures we need to make the following remark.
+Before we discuss the proposed architectures we need to make the following remark.
 It is still not clear how one could compare the results of generative algorithms that work in the area of arts.
-Indeed, since music, literature, cinema etc. are intrinsically subjective it is rather hard to compare them according to a certain rigorous metric.
-Majority of approaches are usually based on the peer-review systems where the amount of human peers can significantly vary depending on the research.
-For example, in \cite{huang} the authors refer to 26 peers subjective opinions, whereas in \cite{hadjeres} more than 12 hundred peers responses are analyzed.
-Such collaborative approach based on individual subjective assessments could be used to characterize the quality of the output but is rather ineffective and hardly can produce quantitative results.
+Indeed, since music, literature, cinema etc. are intrinsically subjective it is rather hard to approach them with a certain rigorous metric.
+A majority of approaches is usually based on the peer-review systems where the amount of human peers can significantly vary.
+For example, in \cite{huang} the authors refer to 26 peers subjective opinions, whereas in \cite{hadjeres} more than 12 hundred peer responses are analyzed.
+Such collaborative approach based on individual subjective assessment could be used to characterize the quality of the output but is typically costly and hardly can be used to obtain scalable results.
 The amount of peers needed to compare several different architectures and obtain rigorous quantitative differences between them drastically exceeds the ambition of this particular research.
-Generally speaking, with an ever growing interest of computer scientists to art-generating algorithms one would expect the development of some rigorous art metrics to become a specific task within the interdisciplinary focus of arts and sciences.
-Keeping this remarks in mind we would rather compare the proposed architectures with respect to the cross-entropy that is commonly used as a loss-term in such tasks and share our personal subjective opinion on the output produced by different architectures.
-In Figure \ref{fig:ce} one can see cross-entropy of the proposed architectures near the saturation point.
+Keeping this remarks in mind we would further discuss possible objective metrics that are standardly used for comparisons of generative models and suggest a simple yet useful workaround for quality assessment.

+In Figure \ref{fig:ce} one can see cross-entropy of the language model (LM), VAE and VRASH architectures near the saturation point.
 The first untrained random network is used as a reference baseline.
-For the three other architectures shown in Figure \ref{fig:arcLM}, Figure \ref{fig:arcVAE}, and Figure \ref{fig:arcVRASH} the columns show the cross-entropy of the model near the point of saturation.
+For the three other architectures shown in Figure \ref{fig:arcVAE}, and Figure \ref{fig:arcVRASH} the columns show the cross-entropy of the model near the point of saturation.
 LM and VRASH models demonstrate comparable cross-entropy with the values of $2.34$ and $2.11$ respectively.